- Adobe ColdFusion Markup Language Guide Overview

 …and many more are what makes CFML so unique.
 These enable you to create complex applications.

-CF developer and experts can definitely appreciate tags.
+CF developers and experts can definitely appreciate tags.
 CF tags are pretty much what makes our syntax so much better than other languages.

 *Fun Fact: Did you know that by definition CFML isn’t a true markup language?
 It’s actually more of a scripting language!
 Some consider ColdFusion to be a kind of “glue language”–a subset of scripting languages that helps to connect various software components.